How Cliques Make Kids Feel Left Out

 Feeling Left Out

 If you are on the outside of a clique, it can make you frustrated and confused.
-Maybe someone who was your BFF last week was mean to you and wouldn't sit with you at lunch.
+Maybe someone who was your BFF last week is now mean to you and won't sit with you at lunch.
 It can make you feel like crying or just feel really angry or sad.
 You might feel lonely at lunch or after school, or even afraid if you feel that someone might pick on you or fight with you.
 You might be frustrated or upset because you don't know what to do.
-You might feel hurt because of the ways other kids keep you out.
+You might feel hurt because of the ways other kids leave you out.

 Why Do Other Kids Join Cliques?

 One of the hard things about cliques is if a person who was your friend joins one and starts treating you differently.
 Sometimes, the problem starts with an argument between the two of you.
 But other times you can find yourself on the outside of a clique even if nothing happened.

 Sometimes you get left out because you look, act, or dress differently from other kids.
 Or just because you're the "new kid" in class.
 Kids who get into cliques usually want to be popular and feel cool.
 Sometimes kids think that belonging to a clique will keep them from feeling left out.
 Some kids feel more powerful when they're mean to other people (like bullies).

 Kids in cliques sometimes act differently than they would outside the group.
 They often go along with what the others are doing, even if they know it's not right — even if it means leaving out a friend.